I believe personal growth is not only a choice – it’s a lifestyle.

 - You secure and insure your home because you finally understand the importance of it.

 - You start tracking your finances, so you know exactly where you spend your income.

 It doesn’t mean you need to start organizing everything at once.

 Personal growth as a lifestyle should be enjoyed and never rushed.

 Otherwise, it’s just a marathon.

-Organize one part of your life and the next one will be easier.
+The fun thing with a personal growth lifestyle is that if you organize one part of your life, the next one will be easier.

 Here’s an example:

 - There’s a lot you have to do so you write down a task list.